palmoanalua/palmoanalua.github.io/basketball.md

 background: '/img/bg-basketball.jpg'
 ---

-MAC 2022 - 2023 Basketball Program
+MAC 2023 - 2024 Basketball Program
 ----------------------------------
 Welcome to the Moanalua Athletic Club (MAC) Basketball program!
-The MAC Basketball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.
+The MAC Basketball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), and/or attending Moanalua Elementary, Moanalua Middle or Moanalua High (9th grade only) Schools.

-The 2022-2023 MAC Basketball season is scheduled to run from January 7, 2023 – March 18, 2023
+The 2023-2024 MAC Basketball season is scheduled to run from November 27, 2023 - March 16, 2024.

-Cost: $50.00 (Primarily for uniforms & team equipment) We need Coaches & Assistant Coaches!!!
-Also team moms.
+Cost: $50.00 (Primarily for uniforms, awards, banners, & team equipment).

+We need team moms, Coaches & Assistant Coaches!!!

-Coaches’ & Assistant Coaches’ child or children given priority for placement
+Coaches’ & Assistant Coaches’ child or children given priority for placement.
+If coaches are not available, the team in your child's age group will not be formed.

 Program Information
 -------------------
-MAC Basketball divisions and age groups are as follows: (Age of child on 12/31/2022)
+MAC Basketball divisions and age groups are as follows: (Age of child on 12/31/2023)

-**Update 12/4: Jr. Pinto, Pintos, Mustangs, and Broncos age groups are full.**

-* Jr. Pinto - Ages 5 & 6
+* Jr. Pinto - Ages 5 (must be five on December 31, 2023) & 6
 * Pintos - Ages 7 & 8
 * Mustangs - Ages 9 & 10
 * Broncos - Ages 11 & 12
-* Pony - Ages 13 & 14
+* Pony - Ages 13

 Priority for selection are as follows:
 --------------------------------------